metabolomics-us/cts-lite/README.md

 # CTS-Lite
-A lightweight Chemical Translation Service using an augmented version the PubChemLite dataset, written in Go
+A lightweight Chemical Translation Service using an augmented version of the PubChemLite dataset

 ### Website
 - https://cts-lite.metabolomics.us/